JonasHellgren/MachineLearning/src/main/java/policy_gradient_problems/markdown_documentation/sinkShip.md

 ![gradStdTheta.png](pics%2FgradStdTheta.png)

 A critical part is the parameter gradients.
 The code for this is below.
 It is a realization of the equations given in the above figures.
-Parameter updates get unstable if std approaches small values, see division for dericing gradMean.
+Parameter updates get unstable if std approaches small values, see division for deriving gradMean.
 This was handled by setting gradStd as zero if std is below a threshold STD_MIN.